 Many of the topics—safe environmental parameters, silver image permanence, and proper treatment methods—have been debated since the introduction of photography.
 By promoting an understanding of these issues, this volume seeks to advance the education of rising conservation professionals, inspire new scholarship, and contribute to the field's ongoing evolution.

-Related Getty Conservation Institute Projects: Preservation of Photographs and Photograph Collections and Research in the Conservation of Photographs.
+Related Getty Conservation Institute Projects: Preservation of Photographs and Photograph Collections and Photographic Processes Research.